httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 Use-As-Dictionary: match="/app/*/main.js"
 ~~~

-Would match main.js in any directory under /app/ and expiring as a dictionary
+Would match main.js in any directory under /app/.
-in one year.

 ## Available-Dictionary